 Any load connected to a coax that is not perfectly matched to the coaxial cable's characteristic impedance will have its impedance modified by the coax.
 Cable nulling allows you to remove the effect of the coaxial cable so that the impedance you read shows the impedance of the load at the end of the cable, without the cable modifying effects.
+Cable nulling is available in the VIA mode, the SWR mode has no cable null feature.

-Cable nulling is selected by using one of the (with cable) options when selecting the instrument mode (see 3.8.4.1).
-The VIA Bravo will prompt you for the required action during the cable nulling procedure.
-Basically, the VIA Bravo takes three readings: open circuit, short circuit, and nominal Z_0 .
+Cable nulling is selected by using one of the <with cable> options when selecting the VIA instrument mode (see 3.8.4.1).
+The VIA Bravo MRI will prompt you for the required action during the cable nulling procedure.
+Basically, the VIA Bravo MRI takes three readings: open circuit, short circuit and nominal Z_0 .

-The data that results from a procedure that nulls a cable will be specific for that cable.
+The data resulting from a procedure that nulls a cable will be specific for that cable.
 If the cable is changed, a new nulling must be performed.
-If the power is turned off, the cable nulling information will be lost, so a new cable nulling procedure will be required after power is restored.
-Note, if you power back up and do not wish to use cable nulling, you can just fake it by going though the nulling procedure without any cable or load, then change the instrument state to "no cable" (see 3.8.4.1).
+If the power is turned off, the cable nulling information will be lost, so a new cable nulling will be required after power is restored.
+If you recall data from the memory, you will need a new cable nulling.
+Note, if you power back up cable nulling will be disabled, so if you wish to use cable nulling you must set the VIA to cable nulling after power up (see 3.8.4.1).